Gucci-Man/Flask-Boggle/README.md

 # Created by Adel Ngo

-This is an a Flask app that mimicks a game of Boggle.
+This is a Flask app that mimicks a game of Boggle.
 Players create words from a random assortment of letters in a 5x5 grid.